 - BAKING SODA – for rise in your cookies.

 - CREAM OF TARTAR – gives your cookies the BEST consistency!
-Cream of tartar prevents sugar from crystallizing into crunchiness which means you have a perfectly chewy cookie.
+Cream of tartar prevents sugar from crystallizing into crunchiness which means you have perfectly chewy cookies.

 Quick note: the first time I made the recipe, I followed the traditional method of using vanilla extract but as I tried a few variations, I found vanilla paste to be a much richer taste.